andraOG1/Client-Server-Booking-Reservation-Application/README.md

-# Java Client-Server app using Rpc Protocol for communication
+# Java Client-Server App using Rpc Protocol for communication